 The friendly Bottlenose Dolphins

-This trip is just for one day, but is good enough to enjoy the spectacular show they bring us every single year in row.
+This trip is just for one day, but is good enough to enjoy the spectacular show they bring us every single year in a row.

 THE PRICE PROVIDES OUR STUDENTS WITH: